29rabhishek/MedAssist-Intel-Indicon/README.md

-## MedAssist: Your Vison Medical Assistant
+## MedAssist: Your Vision Medical Assistant

 #### 1) Read medical Prescription with ease
 #### 2) Get alternate suggestions of medicine